UX Design UX Research

 I started with low-fidelity sketches — hand-drawn explorations of the core flows: how a user discovers the feature, what the creation form feels like, and how progress is communicated on the detail view.
 At this stage I was focused on structure and sequence, not visual design.
 Sketching allowed me to quickly test multiple layouts without getting attached to any one direction.

-Mid-fidelity brought the structure into Figma, where I could test layouts against the existing design system and gather feedback from product and engineering.
-This phase involved several significant pivots — most notably around scope.
+High-fidelity designs applied the full EyeOnWater visual language to the refined scope.
+This phase involved several significant pivots, most notably around scope.
 The feature had begun as a broad conservation dashboard concept, and through ongoing reviews it was refined down to two core surfaces: a creation form and a detail view.
-Keeping scope tight was the right call for v1, and mid-fidelity was where that clarity emerged.

-High-fidelity designs applied the full EyeOnWater visual language to the refined scope.
-Key decisions at this stage included how to present the creation form in a way that felt guided without being overwhelming, how to visualize progress on the detail view in a way that was immediately readable, and how to handle edge cases — such as what happens when a user has already created a target for a given meter.
+Key decisions at this stage included how to present the creation form that felt guided without being overwhelming, and how to visualize usage on the detail view that was immediately readable.

 The finished experience